-Unfortunately, with a rising profile come rising prices, and Seattle can be expensive.
-Look in the right places, though, and there are still plenty of great ways to spend time in Emerald City without spending a penny.
-Here’s our selection of 14 totally free events happening across town over the year.
+Seattle can be expensive.
+Look in the right places, though, and there are still plenty of free ways to spend time in Emerald City without spending a penny.

 1. Explore Pike Place Market

 Touristy, but justifiably so, Pike Place Market is one of Seattle’s top sights and absolutely free – except for the money you’ll be tempted to spend here.
 The range of stalls, from fishmongers and florists to food, demonstrates the Port of Seattle’s importance and why it became such a valuable jewel in the Pacific Northwest’s crown.
 Any day of the year this is a great place to shop and people-watch.

 2. Relax a moment in Waterfall Garden Park

 Waterfall Garden Park was one of Seattle’s first small ‘parklets’ or ‘pocket parks.’
 Tucked quietly into the Pioneer Square neighborhood, it has a 22ft waterfall and is a great spot to take a break during a busy day of sightseeing.